profitviews/vault-face/README.md

 # How I Used DeepSeek to Build a Profitable DeFi Trading Algorithm in One Morning

 AI-driven trading algorithms are revolutionizing DeFi, and DeepSeek just helped me build one **in a single morning**.
-In this post, I’ll show you how I leveraged DeepSeek’s coding power to streamline DeFi trading, automate vault selection, and deploy it to <span style="color:#00d26a">ProfitView</span> for real-world execution.
+In this post, I'll show you how I leveraged DeepSeek's coding power to streamline DeFi trading, automate vault selection, and deploy it to [ProfitView](https://profitview.net) for real-world execution.

 ## Background: Why I Wanted a DeFi Trading Algorithm